jeffguy/blog/README.md

-## Expectations from God
+## Growing in Intimacy with God

+Alternate titles:
-What should I expect from God? or "What do I want from God?" or "What should I want from God?" or "What does an ideal relationship with God look like?"
+* What do I want from God?
+* What should I want from God?
+* What does an ideal relationship with God look like?

 I don't know what an ideal relationship with God looks like.
 But, I'll share where I'm at.
 This post contains:
 1. An analogy